mcscwizzy/pywinterminal/README.md

 1. Install python 3.11
 2. Make sure you have Ansible installed
-3. Enter your username and password for the Windows box you are connecting to in the pwshrc.sh file
-4. Run `python main.py windowsserver.domain.com` or `python main.py windowsserver.domain.com,windowsserver2.domain.com` as
+3. Run `python main.py --copmuterName computer1 --username username --password password1`
-   it can run commands on multiple hosts at the same time
-5. This will open a mock terminal.
+4. This will open a mock terminal.
 You can put any Powershell command you want including piped commands as well.
 Then press ENTER
-6. It will then send the command to the Windows box if everything is configured correctly
+5. It will then send the command to the Windows box if everything is configured correctly
-7. After the command has ran you will be back at the terminal ready to type another command.
-History is collected at the top.
+6. After the command has ran you will be back at the terminal ready to type another command.
-8. Type `exit` to exit or `clear` to clear history or 'history' to view history
+7. Type `exit` to exit or `clear` to clear history or `history` to view history
-9. You can type `!!1` or replace whatever number is on the history for the command you want to run to execute
+8. You can type `!!1` or replace whatever number is on the history for the command you want to run to execute
-10. History is stored in userprofile/.pywintermina/history.txt
+9. History is stored in userprofile/.pywintermina/history.txt

-# Future additions

-1. Credential manager
-2. Removing the Ansible type output and make it more Powershell like.
-3. Parameter names for main.py with help file
-4. Uploading to Pypi
-5. Intelliegence to be directory aware of when you send commands so when you `cd` to a directory and you send another command it will tack on that directory structure for you just like you were at the terminal of the machine itself.